 They are using big data to solve the problem on many fronts, including driving down the cost of farming, finding the best crops to plant in global warming affected areas, and increasing crop yields to help feed the world.

 For example, a 2012 UN study found that between the years 1970 and 2000, the rainy season in Tanzania has been pushed forward by a full month, and there was a decrease in rainfall by 30 percent.
-Knowing this data, Climate Corp would make suggestions to the farmers in the effected are to plant crops that are more resistant to droughts and heat.
+Knowing this data, Climate Corp would make suggestions to the farmers in the affected area to plant crops that are more resistant to droughts and heat.

 Map from the World Research Institute shows how crop yields are moving north due to climate change